The Clear Edge

 Cost: $15K–$25K in professional support over 6–9 months.

-Cost Calculator: Model Your Exact Numbers
+Cost Calculator: Model Your Founder Identity Crisis and Transition Numbers

-Here’s your financial reality check for the identity crisis decision:
+Here is your financial reality check for the identity crisis decision:

 Example: Operator at $118K/month in Stage 4 (14-month plateau)

-Your margin tax rate: Hours spent on sub-$100/hr delivery tasks at $590/hr = 83% capital inefficiency.
-At 30 delivery hours/week: $14,700/week in founder capital deployed at the wrong leverage level.
+Your margin tax rate: hours spent on sub-$100/hr delivery tasks at $590/hr results in 83% capital inefficiency—at 30 delivery hours per week, that is $14,700/week in founder capital deployed at the wrong leverage level.

-If WRONG Decision (Stay in delivery mode, avoid transition):
+If WRONG Decision (Stay in delivery mode, avoid transition)

-• Revenue plateau continues: $118K vs. possible $180K in 18 months = $62K revenue gap per month at Month 18
+• Revenue plateau continues: $118K vs. possible $180K in 18 months leads to a $62K revenue gap per month at Month 18

 • Team turnover (1 key person/year at $15K replacement): $15K/year